kevin-44/WAX_ExpressTrade_Integration/README.md

 ---

 There are many companies you can purchase and register a domain with.
-Although you can obtain a domain for free (e.g. [.tk](http://www.dot.tk)), you are limiting the array of extensions available to you - keep in mind that some people also tend to stay away from websites with such domains.
+Although you can obtain a domain for free (e.g. [.tk](http://www.dot.tk)), you are limiting the array of extensions available to you - keep in mind that some people also tend to stay away from websites with free domains.

 ## Install Dependencies